 My morning routine has become the ritual that allows me time to reassess, to nourish my whole being, and to start each day with intention despite the whirlwind.
 Next time, I’ll be discussing choices for the kind of breakfast will get you through the day ahead.
 (Sign up in the box below so you don’t miss the coming instalments of how you might do the same.)

 Know a frazzled friend who could use some of this grounding advice?
-Share this post with her by using any (or all!) of these buttons.
+Share this post with her by using any (or all!) of the pretty green buttons.